Fastpacer1/portfolio/_posts/2025-02-23-UsingIncidentResponsePlaybook.md

 ![image1](https://fastpacer1.github.io/portfolio/assets/images/IncidentResponce/image1.png)

-Following the analysis of the Alert ticket, I reviewed the Phising incident response playbook
+Following the analysis of the Alert ticket, I reviewed the phising incident response playbook to determing the next steps.